 The market is now offering a plethora of options to those interested in purchasing a 3D printer, with each one having its own merits and demerits.
 This article is dedicated to exploring this diversity in 3D printing.
 Discussed below are some of the most popular technologies being used these days.

-· Binder Jetting: This technique employs two materials: a dry powder and a binder.
+- Binder Jetting: This technique employs two materials: a dry powder and a binder.
 The powder is deposited on the printer bed and immediately after this, the binder is deposited over it via an inkjet to solidify it.
-By adding color to the adhesive, multi-colored objects can be printed.
+By adding colour to the adhesive, multi-coloured objects can be printed.
 Moreover, this technique supports a variety of powder materials including sand, metals, and ceramic.